whyrusleeping/testnet-utils/README.md

 $ sudo ./latency off
 ```

 And it will return to normal.
+NOTE: you will have to turn the latency off
+before changing it to a new value.

 You can also specify your own (as seen above):
 ```
+$ sudo ./latency off
 $ sudo ./latency on 20ms
 ```
 This will set a 20ms delay on *each* link, meaning the total RTT will be 40ms.